AdamSiddique/ArtBay/Readme.md

-# Artbay
+# ArtBay

-Source code for Artbay, the online ecommerce site for buying and selling art.
+Source code for ArtBay, the online C2C site for buying and selling art.

 ## Initialising the Database

-1. Modify the Artbay/Artbay/.env file to the correct credentials of a running postgresql database.
+1. Modify the `ArtBay/.env` file to contain the correct credentials of a running PostgreSQL database.

-2. Run Artbay/Artbay/utils/init_db
+2. In `Artbay/utils/choices.py` modify the `DATABASE_PATH` to the absolute path of the artworks.csv dataset.
+The dataset can be found at `dataset/archive/artworks.csv`.

+3. Navigate to `/Artbay/utils` and run `python init_db.py` using your local Python 3 installation.
+This will initialise the database with the values from the dataset.

+> Note: Currently only the first 100 artworks from the dataset are put into the database as the process takes a lot of time.
+This can be modified by changing the `MAX_NUM` variable in `init_db.py`

 ## Running the webserver

-Navigate into Artbay/Artbay
+1. Navigate into Artbay/

-Use the command: flask.run
+2. Start the webserver with: `flask run`

-## Access the website
+## Accessing the website

 To access the website go to http://127.0.0.1:5000 with your webbrowser.

-## Interact with the website
+## Interacting with the webpage

-To interact with the website you will first have to create som art listing, you can do this by first creating a user of type Artist by navigating to http://127.0.0.1:5000/signup or using the links on the webpage.
+This section will go through some of the features that the webpage has.

-### Creating art listing
+### Creating a user

-To create an art listing navigate to http://127.0.0.1:5000/add-art and fill out the formula, your art pieces will now be displayed at http://127.0.0.1:5000/art.
+To create a user click on `Sign Up` on the top right corner.
+Fill out the presented formula with your new login information and press on the button labelled `Sign Up`.

-### Purchase art listing
+### Purchasing a art listing

-To purchase an art listing, create a user of type Customer and navigate to http://127.0.0.1:5000/art.
-Click on the purchase button below the art piece that you would like to purchase, you will be redirected to a confirmation page where you can press on "Yes, buy it", which will confirm your purchase and put the art piece on the customers' your orders page: http://127.0.0.1:5000/art/your-orders.
+To purchase an art listing you will need to be logged in as a user.
+On the navigation bar click on the button labelled `All Art`.
+Next click on the green button labelled `Buy`, which is placed after the information pertaining to an art piece.
+You will be redirected to a confirmation page where you can confirm your purchase by clicking on `Yes, buy it`.
+All purchases by the currently logged in user can always be accessed by going to `Your Orders`.

+### Creating a art listing
+To create an art listing you will need to be logged in as a user.
+Click on the `Create Stall` button on the navbar and confirm by clicking on the green `Create Stall` button.
+Fill in the information pertaining to the art piece that you would like to sell.
+An image can be added to the art listing by providing a url to the image.
+Lastly, click on the `Add Art` button.
+All art pieces by the currently logged in user can always be accessed by going to `Your Art`.